Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](#exclusion-of-test-tasks).

-If reports are needed for all classes in the `app` module, then:
+If you need a total report for the `app` module (all classes from all build variants), then:
 - To generate JaCoCo-compatible XML report, call `:app:koverXmlReport` Gradle task
 - To generate HTML report, call `:app:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:app:koverVerify` Gradle task